hhemied/localRegistryMirror/README.md

 ###### Simply this is how to create a local registry mirror to reflect a public register to pull images through it and from public sectors and store them in centeralized storage.

 ### Why?
-###### If you running a production environment you normally use proxy servers to access the public world and this is for security resons, but you might noticed that with a proxy configuration in docker daemon [/etc/systemd/system/docker.service.d/httpd-proxy.conf], many issues start to be present in the docker nodes behavior, specially:
+###### If you running Docker-ce in a production environment you normally use proxy servers to access the public world and this is for security resons, but you might noticed that with a proxy configuration in docker daemon [/etc/systemd/system/docker.service.d/httpd-proxy.conf], many issues start to be present in the docker nodes behavior, specially:
 > Once You need to demote a manager, you will not be able to promote it back.

 ### Root Cause:
-###### Update to gRPC Liberary, starting from docker version 17.08
+###### Update to gRPC Liberary, starting from docker version 17.08-ce

 ### Solutions for this issue are:
 1. Adding managers IPs to Managers nodes by IPs and not hostnames to NO_PROXY in [/etc/systemd/system/docker.service.d/httpd-proxy.conf]